JelleZijlstra/typing-spec/spec/spec.rst

 immediate base classes and also having ``typing.Protocol`` as an immediate base class::

-  from typing import Sized, Protocol
+  from typing import Protocol
+  from collections.abc import Sized

   class SizedAndClosable(Sized, Protocol):
       def close(self) -> None: